Stored Product Pest

 Stored product pest insects are the important pest in goods production factories.
 Some of the major pests stored product pest are beetles and moth.
 These insects damage stored product commodities, such as rice, flour, grains, raisins etc by either feeding the product, inducing mould production to the commodities or contaminate the products with waste material.

 In any ways, infestation of stored product pest will cause rejection of raw materials, contamination to food products, production yield loss and health-concerned issues to the end users.
 Stored product insects are not limited to the industrial line, it can also be found infesting products in stores, restaurant and domestic end-user when they bought infested good supplies.
+But you can get relief from these pests by performing effective stored product pest control!

-Recommended Management Tips
+Recommended Management Tips for Stored Product Pest Control

 Quarantine & Reject